Fred-Wu/CourseraPekingUniCpp/README.md

 # CourseraPekingUniCpp
-My answers to the exercises of Peking university's Cpp course on coursera
+Examples and my answers to the exercises of Peking university's Cpp course on coursera